gyulanemeth/bluefox.email/docs/dashboard.md

 # Account Dashboard

 The **Account Dashboard** gives you an overview of your entire account’s email and subscription performance across multiple projects.
 It allows you to track key metrics like number of email sents, total contacts, bounces, complaints accross every project.
-The dashboard also provides insights into other project specific statistics, such as contacts, sends, cost, bounces and complaints, helping you to monitor the overall health of your email campaigns and subscriber engagement across all your projects.
+The dashboard also provides insights into other project specific statistics, such as contacts, sends, cost, bounces and complaints.

 ## Key Metrics in the Account Dashboard